St Ives (NSW)

 St Ives displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In St Ives, as per the latest Census evaluation, 66.2% of dwellings were houses, with the remaining 33.7% being semi-detached, apartments, and other types of dwellings.
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in St Ives stood at 42.6%, with mortgaged dwellings making up 40.6% and rented ones comprising 16.8%.
-The median monthly mortgage repayment in the area was $3,467, exceeding Sydney metro's average of $2,427.
-The median weekly rent figure in St Ives was $688, compared to Sydney metro's $470.
-Nationally, St Ives' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+St Ives dwelling structure, as per the latest Census, consisted of 66.2% houses and 33.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in St Ives stood at 42.6%, with mortgaged dwellings at 40.6% and rented ones at 16.8%.
+The median monthly mortgage repayment was $3,467, higher than Sydney metro's average of $2,427.
+Median weekly rent in St Ives was $688, compared to Sydney metro's $470.
+Nationally, St Ives' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing